-Checking in on or before the expiration date is to be expected when you’re trying to close this sale.
+Checking in with a customer on, or before, the expiration date is to be expected when you’re trying to close this sale.

 It’s not an ultimatum (most of the time), but it IS a clear signal that there’s a time limit on this offer because you don’t just “hold dates” indefinitely.
 Most offers are not open-ended.
 Neither is yours!